fickas/salt_marsh/epa_final_report_draft.md

 ## 8. Limitations and Future Work

-### Operating thresholds selected on test
-Per-marsh operating thresholds at both Stage 1 and Stage 2 were chosen to maximize F1 on the test set (see Section 5.4).
-This makes the reported per-marsh F1 values slightly optimistic — the same thresholds selected on a held-out validation set and applied cold to test would produce lower numbers.
-We opted for this simpler protocol given the modest size of per-marsh test sets, but a stricter val-set threshold selection would give a more defensible operating point for deployment.
-The relative comparison across marshes is unaffected.

 ### No cross-site generalization
 We trained one Stage 1 and one Stage 2 model per marsh.
 Our original goal was to train a single model, using data from a variety of marshes, that could then be applied to a new marsh without further training.
 We tested this approach, and the results were poor.
 Our experience from this effort leads us to believe that a single successful model would have to account for the variety of individual salt marsh morphology, differing flight conditions (time of day, clouds, GSD), differing tide conditions, and seasonal differences.
 While such a model may be possible, we believe it is elusive at the moment for UAS data.